Getting Started

 Automatic installation is the easiest way to install W3Speedster.

 To do it, log in to your WordPress admin panel and go to Plugin > Add New and click on Upload Plugin.
+Or just search for w3speedster and click on install.

 Select the zip file and click on Install Now.
 After clicking that link, you will be asked if you are sure you want to install the plugin.
 Click yes and WordPress will automatically complete the installation process.